LucHermitte/lh-cpp/doc/lh-cpp-readme.txt

 -> you have several options :
 (*) you don't want template skeletons at all:
-    then you can erase |mu-template.vim| and the {rtp}/after/templates/ folder (*) you don't want template skeletons be inserted automatically: then add into your .vimrc: >
+    then you can erase |mu-template.vim| and the {rtp}/after/templates/ folder (*) you don't want template skeletons to be inserted automatically: then add into your .vimrc: >
     let g:mt_IDontWantTemplatesAutomaticallyInserted = 1
 <   You will still have the possibility to _explicitly_ insert a template